 Can I file a Bond Claim on an Idaho Project?

 LienItNow.com prepares, files and serves Idaho Bond Claims.
 Bond claims can only be filed on a project where the owner, contractor or subcontractor has obtained a payment bond to ensure that every contractor receives payment for the work performed on the Project.
 The payment bonds issued by sureties for construction projects have specific timing requirements, but most require claimants to submit claims against the bond within sixty to ninety days from the claimants' last date of work.
 Bond claims are as or more effective than a lien claim because the payment bond acts as a guarantee that payment will be made for work properly completed.

 Click Here to File an Idaho Bond Claim Document

 Do I need to file a Pre-Notice to make a claim against an Idaho payment bond?

-LienItNow.com prepares, files and serves Idaho Pre-Notices for bond claims for a fee of $50.00.
+LienItNow.com prepares, files and serves Idaho Pre-Notices for bond claims.
 Depending on the terms of the payment bond, pre-notices may or may not be required.
 LienItNow.com recommends that, prior to or immediately after starting work or delivering materials to a project, subcontractors and suppliers, file a pre-notice that it is a potential beneficiary of the construction project's bond.